kmack3/reddit_excel_project/README.md

 already_pulled.txt is a list of the ids of all of the posts that have been scraped.

 The directory "all" contains the search term posts
-The directories "random_one" and "random_two" contain the two random samples.
+The directories "random_posts_one" and "random_posts_two" contain the two random samples.